 To ensure the Red Line can maintain its speed and frequency, it must avoid any delays caused by congestion or traffic incidents.
 To that end, the Red Line operates on dedicated lanes where traffic volumes are sufficient to create the potential for delays.
 Specifically, the Red Line operates in a single, dedicated, bi-directional lane on College Avenue (with the lanes separating on either side of each station).
 The Red Line operates in separate, unidirectional lanes on Meridian Street and Capitol Avenue.
 The Southern portion of the Red Line on Virginia and Shelby do not have dedicated lanes due to the physical limitations of those narrow streets.
 Traffic volumes on Virginia and Shelby are also lower than College, 38th, Meridian, and Capitol.
 Dedicated lanes are marked and striped with “Bus Only,” and in some cases, painted red to delineate them from regular car lanes.
 Emergency vehicles can also use the dedicated lanes.

 The battery capacity of the buses is sufficient to allow all charging to take place at the IndyGo facility; additional infrastructure will be installed along the route for wireless charging – allowing vehicles to stay in service during a full day.

 Median and Raised Curbs

 Both the IFD and IMPD have approved the design of the 4″-high, 18″-wide curb and feel comfortable that their vehicles can negotiate it if and when they need to cross it.
-In addition, emergency vehicles will also be able to use the dedicated lanes.

 The inspiration for the Red Line station was established through a design competition that took place in the summer of 2016 (more info here).